-CHRISTOPHER A. McMICAN is a Member of the Firm in the Employee Benefits practice, in the Detroit and Chicago offices of Epstein Becker Green.
+CHRISTOPHER A. McMICAN is a Member of the Firm in the Employee Benefits and Executive Compensation practice, in the Detroit and Chicago offices of Epstein Becker Green.
 Widely recognized as one of the top attorneys in his field, Mr. McMican has experience in virtually all aspects of employee benefits law.
 He focuses on assisting and advising employers with such issues as compliance with the Employee Retirement Income Security Act of 1974 (ERISA), retirement plans, health and welfare plans, executive compensation, fiduciary matters, phantom and equity plans, stock options, and all elements of the compensation package as well as corporate matters.
 Preparing plans and working with clients on documentary compliance and plan operational issues, including those related to changes in the law, are central to his practice.

 Mr. McMican has led the employee benefits portion of a $550 million international corporate transaction as well as various other transactions allowing clients to acquire or divest entities and divisions.
 He has also contributed to text publications on various aspects of employee benefits law and is experienced with union activity and the impact of collective bargaining on employee benefits.